sfcal/samuel.computer/src/content/blog/gba-resume.md

 A more human approach is needed.<br><br/>

-luckily, a move away from online and into the world isn’t too difficult in NYC.
-Meetups are regularly held during the week and offer deeper connection and instant feedback from similar professionals.
+One of the advantages of living in NYC is the ease of moving from the online to the real world.
+Weekly meetups offer deeper connection and instant feedback from similar professionals.
 (S/o rust meetup NYC)<br><br/>

-Still, I wanted to stand out more while offering a tactile memento.
-And so, out of childhood love and fun, the Gameboy Advance Resume.<br><br/>
+Still, I wanted to stand out while offering a tactile memento.
+And so, out of childhood love and fun, the Game Boy Advance Resume…<br><br/>

 <img src="/assets/blog/gba-resume/start.png" alt="Start screen" style="max-width: 50%; margin: 0 auto; display: block;" />

-From the beginning, this was always meant to be a small quick project, I’m not interested in perusing game development or understanding the inner workings of a 20 y/o game console.
+This was always meant to be a smallscale, quick project.
+I'm not interested in pursuing game development or understanding the inner workings of a 20 y/o game console.
 Butano was perfect for this, it offers a high level C++ library with many examples to draw from.<br><br/>

-While researching this project I ran across a creator who put Tenet on 5 GBA cartridges using the project avi2gba.
-Unfortunately this project looks to have been abandoned over a decade ago, however, I really wanted to incorporate a small video into the startup of my game.<br><br/>
+During my preliminary research I came across a creator who put Tenet on 5 GBA cartridges using the project avi2gba.
+Unfortunately, this project appears to have been abandoned over a decade ago.
+However, I really wanted to incorporate a small video into the startup of my game.<br><br/>

 I reached out on the gbadev discord to see if anyone had done something similar.<br><br/>